willhowes/makers_portfolio_and_notes/week_3.md

 * Example of a process model for the HTTP REQUEST-RESPONSE cycle for going to this webpage https://makers-cats.herokuapp.com/cats.html :

 1. CLIENT (browser) makes an http GET request using this url: https://makers-cats.herokuapp.com/cats.html)
-2. SERVER (in this case a heruko web host) returns to the CLIENT the html of the webpage and sends a '200 OK' message.
+2. SERVER (in this case a heruko web host) returns to the CLIENT the html of the webpage and sends a '200' response code.
 3. CLIENT reads the html and sees that there is a photo it needs to get.
 4. CLIENT sends a second separate http GET request for the photo using this url: https://makers-cats.herokuapp.com/cat.jpg.
-5. SERVER returns the cat.jpg to the CLIENT with a '200 OK' message.
+5. SERVER returns the cat.jpg to the CLIENT with a '200' response code.